VanessaRandis/VanessaRandis/README.md

-## Hello, this is Vanessa Randis 😊
+## Welcome, this is Vanessa Randis 😊
 Full stack developer and Teacher

 <p><strong>I love to learn new technologies.
 Since 2022 I have dedicated myself to learning and improving as software developer.
 Before, I worked as a flight attendant for 11 years.</strong></p>